arcus/education_modules/intro_to_python/intro_to_python.md

 narrator: UK English Female
 title: Introduction to Python
 comment:  This module introduces the Python programming language, explores why Python is useful in research, and describes how to download Python and Jupyter.
 long_description: Python is a versatile programming language that is frequently used for data analysis, machine learning, web development, and more.
-If you are interested in learning about any of these topics and are new to programming, are joining a team where Python is used, or have just heard about Python and are looking for a general introduction to the language, this module is a good place to start.
-This is appropriate for someone at the beginner level.
+If you are interested in using Python (or even just trying it out), and are looking for how to get set up, this module is a good place to start.
+This is appropriate for someone at the beginner level, including those with no prior knowledge of or experience with Python.
 estimated_time: 20m
 @learning_objectives